Watch the most recent sermon on 2.28.2021 Go Now!

 February 28, 2021 | Doug Sauder

 Watch our most recent mid-week message here.

-“Carry each other’s burdens, and in this way you will fulfill the law of Christ.”—Galatians 6:2 (NIV)
+“Carry one another’s burdens; in this way you will fulfill the law of Christ."— Galatians 6:2 (HCSB)

 I’m what you call a “gym rat.”
 One thing I’ve found in my years of working out is there’s a kinship at the gym.
 If someone sees you struggling to get that last rep up, they’ll walk over and spot you; they’ll help you carry the weight.
 I remember one time I was doing shoulder presses and the weight was too much on the last rep. A kind fellow came over and helped me finish my set.
 When I was done, he said, “I’m here when you need me; my strength is yours, brother!”

 I think about that moment a lot, and every time I do, it makes me think of the Church.
 Every time I recall the way he rushed over to carry the weight with me, to make his strength my strength, I see what we as disciples are commanded to do for one another.
 The way he so quickly, without hesitation, dropped what he was doing and rushed to my side . . . that’s what we should do for one another.

 Seriously, there should be no hesitation, no second thoughts or questioning.
 We shouldn’t have to check our schedules or “pray about it” to see whether or not God wants us to help our brethren carry their burdens . . . because He always does!
 How do I know?
 Because it’s how we fulfill the law of Christ!
 The word here is nomon, which means, “Divine law; a force or influence driving or propelling one to action.”